TS156A - Detector Vevor - Free user manual and instructions

 After you gently pull up the end of the arm cuff lock by 90°, you can adjust the height of the arm cuff.
 After you finish the adjustment, pull down the end of the arm cuff lock to lock the arm cuff.

-To remove the control box from the upper stem, counterclockwise turn the bolt that holds the cor box to remove the bolt.
-Then move the control box upwards remove it from the upper stem.
+To remove the control box from the upper stem, counterclockwise turn the bolt that holds the control box to remove the bolt.
+Then move the control box upwards to remove it from the upper stem.

 Assembly Drawing

-- See the above figure, the fixing ring is placed around the lower s and its flat side faces the upper stem.
+- See the above figure, the fixing ring is placed around the lower stem and its flat side faces the upper stem.

-- The two protrusions on the inner surface of the threaded ring must be the two holes near the lower end of the upper stem.
+- The two protrusions on the inner surface of the threaded ring must align with the two holes near the lower end of the upper stem.

-- If you want to use the arm cuff, insert it into the corresponding I beside the handle to a desired depth and then pull down the end of cuff lock to lock the arm cuff.
-Once inserted, the arm cuff can not disconnected from the upper stem.
+- If you want to use the arm cuff, insert it into the corresponding slot beside the handle to a desired depth and then pull down the end of the cuff lock to lock the arm cuff.
+Once inserted, the arm cuff cannot be disconnected from the upper stem.

 - To avoid damage, do not pull the search coil cable with force.
-We connecting the cable to the socket on the rear of the control box or disconnecting the cable from the socket, hold the cable plug instead cable.
+When connecting the cable to the socket on the rear of the control box or disconnecting the cable from the socket, hold the cable plug instead of the cable.

 PANEL OF THE CONTROL BOX